-Ronny Jordan’s acid-jazz cover of So What (composed by Miles Davis) was the first single of the late English jazz guitarist.
-It was released in 1992 on his debut album The Antidote and was a worldwide hit.
+Ronny Jordan’s acid-jazz cover of So What (Miles Davis) was the first single of the late English jazz guitarist.
+His version was released in 1992 on his debut album The Antidote, and became a worldwide hit.

-In this lesson, you will learn how to play Ronny Jordan’s version of So What, including the melody and the first two guitar licks that are featured on his recording.
+In this jazz guitar lesson, you will learn how to play Ronny Jordan’s version of So What.
+The lesson includes the melody and the first two guitar licks that are featured on his recording.

 So What – Video